A loan modification is a change to your current home loan, whether that’s changing the length of repayment, interest rate, or other terms.

 - Reduced interest rate: A loan modification could lower your interest rate, which lowers your monthly payment and could reduce the amount of interest you pay over the life of the loan.

 - Change in loan type: You could move from an adjustable-rate mortgage to a fixed-rate mortgage.
-This means your interest rate won’t change.
+This means your interest rate could change.

 - Longer repayment period: Typical loan terms usually max out at 30 years.
-However, you could extend your repayment terms, which lowers your monthly payment to something more affordable.
+However, you could extend your repayment term, which lowers your monthly payment to something more affordable.

 - Short-term hardship: Since loan modifications can take months to sort out, you could fall further behind on your mortgage with each month that passes.
 You may also incur costs, such as for an appraiser, as you work through the process.

 - Increased interest expense: If you extend your loan terms, you could end up paying more in interest over the life of the loan.